DataFire/Integrations/integrations/generated/google_storage/README.md

         * items `string`
       * responseHeader `array`: The list of HTTP headers other than the simple response headers to give permission for the user-agent to share across domains.
         * items `string`
-  * defaultEventBasedHold `boolean`: Defines the default value for Event-Based hold on newly created objects in this bucket.
-Event-Based hold is a way to retain objects indefinitely until an event occurs, signified by the hold's release.
+  * defaultEventBasedHold `boolean`: The default value for event-based hold on newly created objects in this bucket.
+Event-based hold is a way to retain objects indefinitely until an event occurs, signified by the hold's release.
 After being released, such objects will be subject to bucket-level retention (if any).
 One sample use case of this flag is for banks to hold loan documents for at least 3 years after loan is paid in full.
-Here bucket-level retention is 3 years and the event is loan being paid in full.
-In this example these objects will be held intact for any number of years until the event has occurred (hold is released) and then 3 more years after that.
-Objects under Event-Based hold cannot be deleted, overwritten or archived until the hold is removed.
+Here, bucket-level retention is 3 years and the event is loan being paid in full.
+In this example, these objects will be held intact for any number of years until the event has occurred (event-based hold on the object is released) and then 3 more years after that.
+That means retention duration of the objects begins from the moment event-based hold transitioned from true to false.
+Objects under event-based hold cannot be deleted, overwritten or archived until the hold is removed.
   * defaultObjectAcl `array`: Default access controls to apply to new objects when no ACL is provided.
     * items [ObjectAccessControl](#objectaccesscontrol)
-  * encryption `object`: Encryption configuration used by default for newly inserted objects, when no encryption config is specified.
+  * encryption `object`: Encryption configuration for a bucket.
     * defaultKmsKeyName `string`: A Cloud KMS key that will be used to encrypt objects inserted into this bucket, if no encryption method is specified.
-Limited availability; usable only by enabled projects.
   * etag `string`: HTTP 1.1 Entity tag for the bucket.
   * id `string`: The ID of the bucket.
 For buckets, the id and name properties are the same.
   * kind `string`: The kind of item this is.
 For buckets, this is always storage#bucket.